Find Affordable College Courses

 $13,119 Average Tuition & Fees

 George Mason University landed the #7 spot in the 2023 rankings for the best value social sciences programs.
-Located in the suburb of Fairfax, GMU is a public college with a fairly large student population.
+Located in the large suburb of Fairfax, GMU is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at GMU are $13,119 a year.
 The average amount in student loans that social sciences majors at GMU take out is $22,401.
 This translates to an average monthly loan payment of $359, based on a 10-year repayment plan.